ConorReynolds/botc-script-tool/README.md

 above is much simpler, but requires that you explicitly write the night order in the JSON yourself.

+> [!NOTE]
+> The videos below are a little out of date.
+A few UI elements have been added
+> and some have been moved around.
+They still give a good idea of how everything
+> works.
+I will update the videos at some point.

 ### Adding Characters

 Either import the script using the import JSON button on the top right, or start